embedded-office/canopen-stack/docs/docs/usecase/configuration.md

 This example defines multiple parameter groups:

-- one parameter group containing the communication profile parameter (COM_PARA_MEM)
+- a parameter group containing the communication profile parameter (COM_PARA_MEM)

-- one parameter group containing the application specific parameter (APP_PARA_MEM)
+- a parameter group containing the application-specific parameter (APP_PARA_MEM)

-- The third definition collects the previously defined parameter groups to a single parameter group to allow loading and storage of both parameter groups with a single access (ALL_PARA_MEM)
+- The third definition collects the previously defined parameter groups to a single parameter group to allow loading and storage of both parameter groups with single access (ALL_PARA_MEM)

 These structure type definitions are recommended to force the linker to place the corresponding parameter variables in a consecutive memory block.
 Any other technique to get this result is reasonable, too.